mars-7/Area-14/docs/index.md

 * [Detailed Weapon Statistics](https://docs.google.com/spreadsheets/d/17A-Qn2cw7yGLl_R0BbsM4ODvLzdZUj_Z9p6ZllokMis/edit?usp=sharing)

 ## May 9th, 2021
-This update was worked on by TheeDeer and Alikeshadow
+This update was worked on by TheeDeer, Alikeshadow and Spearritt

 ### Added
-- nicosgalaxy figurine.
-- Major OST overhaul, including a new song and where sounds are heard.
+- OST overhaul, including a new song and where sounds are heard.

 ### Fixed
 - Clicking on the "Play" button in the main menu to cause constant respawning / invincibility.